nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 ## Item 30: Understand the ins and outs of inlining

-Inline functions look like functions, act like functions, and you can call them without having to incur the overhead of a function call.
+`inline` functions look like functions, act like functions, and you can call them without having to incur the overhead of a function call.

-The idea behind an inline function is to replace each call of that function with its code body, thus this is likely to increase the size of your object code.
-On the other hand, if an inline function body is very short, the code generated for the function body may be smaller than the code generated for a function call.
+The idea behind an `inline` function is to replace each call of that function with its code body, thus this is likely to increase the size of your object code.
+On the other hand, if an `inline` function body is very short, the code generated for the function body may be smaller than the code generated for a function call.

-Bear in mind that `inline` is a **request** to compilers, not a command.
+### 30.1 Define an `inline` function

-### Define an inline function
+**<font color='red'>`inline` functions must typically be in header files</font>**, because most build environments **do inlining during compilation**.
+In order to replace a function call with the body of the called function, compilers must know what the function looks like.

-* **The implicit way to define an inline function**: Define a function inside a class definition:
+* **The implicit way to define an `inline` function**: Define a function inside a class definition:

   ```c++
   class Person {